-The pilot to collect HIPE data on patients in ED virtual wards where the decision to admit has been has ended and this data is no longer collected by HIPE.
+The pilot to collect HIPE data on patients in ED virtual wards has now ended and this data is no longer collected by HIPE.
 ED activity is not to be reported to HIPE.

 HOSPITAL ACTIVITY NOT COLLECTED BY HIPE

 Activity not currently collected by HIPE includes: